 Of course, I got the attitude but I promised them that they would feel better.
 And, that they didn’t need to show it to me.
 This was for themselves.
-On the first day, everyone was a little skeptical but by day three, as I glanced up from my own journaling, I heard the timer go off and saw pens still on paper, writing away.
+On the first day, everyone was a little skeptical.
+But by day three, I heard the timer go off and saw pens still on paper, writing away.
 I saw smiles.
 I saw little faces who waited in anticipation for the next journaling time.

 Often kids mimic our actions and our behavior about said actions.
 My consistency with calling the kids to the table after lunch every afternoon with our bin of journals and pens in hand developed our habit of journaling regularly.
 Sitting with them and journaling together gave us a chance to bond together as a family.
 Not having the pressure to show their list took the pressure off (especially for the teens) to write about whatever they wished.
 Gratitude journaling is a great and simple way to practice gratitude as a family.

 There are great journals available.
 Here are some options you can try:

 - For a guided journal especially for kids try the Gratitude Journal for Kids: A 90 Day Gratitude Journal with Daily Writing Prompts.

 - For a blank journal for kids, check out this super cute one: Diary of an Awesome Kid.